 If the stopcock is too stiff, or doesn't fully turn off, place a bucket or bowl under the leak to minimise further damage, and mop up the water on the floor.
 You'll have to keep an eye on the container until help arrives.

 It's now time to phone a plumber, heating engineer, or your home service contractor to find and fix the leak.
-If you do have trace and access cover, your policy may have an emergency contact number, so that use that and an approved tradesman will be sent out to help you.
+If you do have trace and access cover, your policy may have an emergency contact number, so use that and an approved tradesman will be sent out to help you.

 Never ignore any leaks.
 Even a weeping pipe joint or the occasional drip could end up causing substantial damage to your property if it's left unattended for a long time.
 It could also leave you with a higher water bill, especially if you're on a meter.
 Check out our tips on water damage and how to avoid it.

 Despite the urgency, beware of getting a tradesman round to trace a leak without first telling your insurer.
 They may allow you to obtain a local plumber to stop the escape of water, but they're likely to appoint their own approved tradespeople to make good any damage.

 Even if you've got trace and access cover, if the contractor damages your property trying to find the leak, call a halt and contact your insurer for advice.
 Otherwise you may find the cost of repair exceeds the level for trace and access allowed in your policy.